Aliases for RAPGEF3 Gene

 GeneCards Summary for RAPGEF3 Gene

-RAPGEF3 (Rap Guanine Nucleotide Exchange Factor (GEF) 3) is a Protein Coding gene.
-Among its related pathways are Ras signaling pathway and Signaling by GPCR.
-GO annotations related to this gene include guanyl-nucleotide exchange factor activity and cAMP binding.
-An important paralog of this gene is RASGEF1B.
+RAPGEF3 (Rap Guanine Nucleotide Exchange Factor 3) is a Protein Coding gene.
+Diseases associated with RAPGEF3 include Leukocyte Adhesion Deficiency, Type Iii and Lesch-Nyhan Syndrome.
+Among its related pathways are Corticotropin-releasing hormone signaling pathway and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include guanyl-nucleotide exchange factor activity and cAMP-dependent protein kinase regulator activity.
+An important paralog of this gene is RAPGEF4.

 Guanine nucleotide exchange factor (GEF) for RAP1A and RAP2A small GTPases that is activated by binding cAMP.
 Through simultaneous binding of PDE3B to RAPGEF3 and PIK3R6 is assembled in a signaling complex in which it activates the PI3K gamma complex and which is involved in angiogenesis.
 Plays a role in the modulation of the cAMP-induced dynamic control of endothelial barrier function through a pathway that is independent on Rho-mediated signaling.
 Required for the actin rearrangement at cell-cell junctions, such as stress fibers and junctional actin.